vmware-tanzu/tanzu-dev-portal/content/guides/containers/what-is-bitnami.md

 - "/guides/containers/what-is-bitnami"
 ---

 Bitnami is an application packaging and publishing startup that was acquired by VMware in 2019.
-It is a leading provider of prepackaged open source software that runs natively in environments where the a large portion of developers and other users want to build or deploy applications in the major public clouds, on laptops, and on Kubernetes.
+It is a leading provider of prepackaged open source software that runs natively in environments where a large portion of developers and other users want to build or deploy applications in the major public clouds, on laptops, and on Kubernetes.

 ## Why should I use Bitnami?